-CSR Limited share registry Computershare Investor Services Pty Limited GPO Box 242 Melbourne VIC 3001 Australia (Please use the enclosed reply envelope) Facsimile 1800 783 447 International +61 3 9473 2555
+Post: CSR Limited share registry Computershare Investor Services Pty Limited GPO Box 242

+Melbourne VIC 3001 Australia (Please use the enclosed reply envelope)

+Facsimile: Australia 1800 783 447

+International +61 3 9473 2555

-You may lodge a proxy online with our share registry, Computershare Investor Services Pty Limited at www.investorvote.com.au, by following the instructions set out on the website.
-Shareholders who elected to receive their notice of meeting and proxy electronically will have received an e-mail with a link to the Computershare site.
+Online: www.investorvote.com.au (by following the instructions set out on the website).
+Shareholders who elected to receive their notice of meeting and proxy form electronically will have received an e-mail with a link to the Computershare site.